Rishabh-tesla-arc/Rishabh-tesla-arc/README.md

 # 💫 About Me:
-I am Rishabh Shrivastav, a software engineer with a strong focus on financial technology and quantitative analysis.
-My expertise lies in programming languages like Python, Java, C++, and C, alongside a solid foundation in advanced statistics, data analysis, and machine learning, deep learning, generative AI.
-I am deeply interested in algorithmic trading, where I leverage statistical models and data processing techniques to develop, test, and optimize trading strategies.<br>

-I have honed my skills through various projects and leadership experiences.
-As a team lead and a participant in various challenges one of which is the Smart India Hackathon, I have demonstrated the ability to analyze complex problems and design innovative, data-driven solutions.
-Additionally, I have collaborated with multidisciplinary teams to execute projects that demand technical precision and strategic thinking.<br>
+Hey there, I'm Rishabh Shrivastav—I speak fluent Python, but don't worry, I’m also great at small talk.
+By day, I’m a software engineer mixing finance with tech like it’s a signature cocktail.
+By night? 😎😉<br>

-My technical toolkit includes proficiency in financial modeling, time series forecasting, optimization, fine-tuning, making from scratch, and implementing tools like TimescaleDB, MongoDB, SQL, and RESTful APIs.
-I also have hands-on experience in technologies like TensorFlow and PyTorch, enabling me to apply machine learning and deep learning techniques to real-world financial datasets.
-Beyond this, I have explored portfolio optimization, correlation metrics, clustering, and mean-reversion strategies, which highlight my ability to integrate finance with cutting-edge technologies.<be>
+My technical toolkit is basically a Swiss Army knife with way too many attachments—financial modeling, time series forecasting, optimization, fine-tuning, and occasionally, summoning models from scratch like a machine learning wizard.
+I build systems using TimescaleDB, MongoDB, SQL, and RESTful APIs—because why use one database when you can have four?
+I’ve dabbled in correlation metrics, clustering, and  mean-reversion strategies—which is basically betting that stonks will chill out eventually.<br>

-I am driven by a passion for integrating technology with finance, striving to develop innovative, scalable, and efficient solutions in the financial sector.
-My aspiration is to remain at the forefront of technological advancements in finance, delivering impactful outcomes through data-driven strategies and creative engineering solutions.<br>
+Let's connect<br>